Papirapi/proxy-nca/README.md

 UPMC-G20 is a dataset based on the UPMC Food-101 with gaze annotation.<br/>
 We selected 20 food categories and 100 images per category from the UPMC Food-101.<br/>
-For each image, we collected about 15 fixations across 3 subjects with a total duration of 2.5 seconds.<br/> The categories selected are apple-pie, bread-pudding, beef-carpaccio, beet-salad, chocolate-cake, chocolate-mousse, donuts, beignets, eggs-benedict, croque-madame, gnocchi, shrimp-and-grits, grilled-salmon, pork-chop, lasagna, ravioli, pancakes, french-toast, spaghetti-bolognese, pad-thai.
+For each image, we collected about 15 fixations across 3 subjects with a total duration of 2.5 seconds.<br/> The categories selected are Apple-pie, Bread-pudding, Beef-carpaccio, Beet-salad, Chocolate-cake, Chocolate-mousse, Donuts, Beignets, Eggs-benedict, Croque-madame, Gnocchi, Shrimp-and-grits, Grilled-salmon, Pork-chop, Lasagna, Ravioli, Pancakes, French-toast, Spaghetti-bolognese, Pad-thai.

 Link : http://visiir.lip6.fr/